JadingTsunami/SLADE/README.md

 * Curve linedef operation with keybind.
 * Bevel linedefs operation with keybind.
 * 2D Mode: Alt-click to "smart select" lines connected to the current line.
 "Smart select" matches if 1S lines have matching midtextures, or if all textures match 2S lines.
+* Mirror keybind can mirror pasted objects (not just selected items).